spark-jobserver/spark-jobserver/README.md

 Among the known issues:
 - Launched contexts do not shut down by themselves.
 You need to manually kill each separate process, or do `-X DELETE /contexts/<context-name>`
-- Custom error messages are not serialized back to HTTP

 Log files are separated out for each context (assuming `context-per-jvm` is `true`) in their own subdirs under the `LOG_DIR` configured in `settings.sh` in the deployed directory.